smorad/um_cisc_7026/lecture_6_techniques.typ

     Observe that a concept improves many types of neural networks #pause

-    Then, try to create a theory #pause
+    Concepts we discuss today are known to improve neural networks #pause

-    Often, these theories are incomplete #pause
+    We will discuss theories about why they improve neural networks #pause

     If you do not believe the theory, prove it wrong and be famous! #pause